apache/incubator-spot/dev/release/README.md

 Run the rat tool as following.
 * java -jar apache-rat-0.12.jar -E /path/to/project/.rat-excludes -d /path/to/project/ > `<to output file>`.txt

-If you have rat in the same directory as the SPOT Code you can verify as:
+If you have rat in the same directory as the Spot Code you can verify as:
 * java -jar apache-rat-0.12.jar -E .rat-excludes -d ../apache-spot-1.0-incubating > apache-spot-1.0-incubating-rat-results.txt

 If RAT find problems in the licenses please fix the licence and run RAT again developers must fix their code and submit changes into the release branch, once there are no more findings.
-Upload RAT Results into subversion dev incubator repo for SPOT of the release
+Upload RAT Results into subversion dev incubator repo for Spot of the release

 #### **Make a tarball and gzip:**
 * git archive -o ../apache-spot-`<your release name>`-incubating.tar --prefix=apache-spot-`<your release name>`-incubating/ `<your tag/branch name>`